mathworks/toolboxdesign/MEX.md

 └───buildfile.m
 ```

-Here is a `buildfile` with a single task called `mex`,  this task compile the single and multiple source MEX functions and places them within the `private` folder.
+Here is a `buildfile` with a single task called `mex`,  this task compiles the single and multiple source MEX functions and places them within the `private` folder.
 Note that the `buildfile` was tested on MATLAB R2025a.

 ``` matlab
 function plan = buildfile